-Visual-only offline calibration of camera intrinsic parameters is well studied (Hartley and Zisserman 2004).
-For example, Faugeras et al. (1992) demonstrated camera self-calibration without a pattern, based on which Qian and Chellappa (2004) and Civera et al. (2009) proposed to use sum of Gaussian filters.
-Recently, Agudo (2021) extended the above works to use RGB video with objects of non-rigid shape for camera self-calibration.
+Visual-only offline calibration of camera intrinsic parameters is well studied [27].
+For example, [28] demonstrated camera self-calibration without a pattern, based on which [29] and [30] proposed to use sum of Gaussian filters.
+Recently, [31] extended the above works to use RGB video with objects of non-rigid shape for camera self-calibration.

 Many works have also focused on RS camera calibration, especially for the image line readout time.
-For instance, after formulating the geometric models of RS cameras and investigating how RS affects the image generation, Meingast et al. (2005) leveraged flashing LED lights to calibrate the RS readout time.
-Similarly, Oth et al. (2013) used continuous time trajectory representation to model RS effects and performed calibration with an April tag pattern (Olson 2011).
+For instance, after formulating the geometric models of RS cameras and investigating how RS affects the image generation, [32] leveraged flashing LED lights to calibrate the RS readout time.
+Similarly, [33] used continuous time trajectory representation to model RS effects and performed calibration with an April tag pattern [34].
 However, these methods assume known camera intrinsics (including distortion parameters) when calibrating the RS readout time.

-Nguyen and Lhuillier (2017) investigated the self-calibration of multiple omnidirectional RS cameras.
+[35] investigated the self-calibration of multiple omnidirectional RS cameras.
 They first initialized the rigid transformation and time offset between cameras based on the structure-from-motion (SFM) trajectories generated from each monocular camera with global shutter (GS) assumption.
 Then, all the camera related parameters (i.e., the rigid transformation, time offset, camera intrinsics, and RS readout time for each camera) are refined by a bundle adjustment (BA) with all the camera measurements.
-Kukelova et al. (2020) presented the first minimal solution to absolute pose estimation of a RS camera with unknown focal length and unknown radial distortion, from seven point correspondences.
+[36] presented the first minimal solution to absolute pose estimation of a RS camera with unknown focal length and unknown radial distortion, from seven point correspondences.
 With the proposed solvers they can achieve accurate solutions for camera poses, RS readout time, focal length and radial distortion.
-Note that both Kukelova et al. (2020) and Nguyen and Lhuillier (2017) are offline calibration algorithms and rely only on visual sensors.
-Karpenko et al. (2011) proposed to combine a gyroscope for RS camera image correction with natural scenes.
+Note that both [36] and [35] are offline calibration algorithms and rely only on visual sensors.

+[37] proposed to combine a gyroscope for RS camera image correction with natural scenes.
 However, it requires the pre-calibration of rotation between gyroscope and RS camera and the motion of the camera is restricted to rotation only.
-Tsao and Jan (2019) investigated online camera intrinsic calibration (only focal length and principal points) within a VINS framework.
-In contrast to the above works only focusing on camera calibration, our proposed method fuses the measurements of an IMU and a monocular camera, and provides online calibration of all the camera parameters including camera intrinsics and RS readout time, Both radial-tangential (radtan) and equivalent-distant (equidist) distortion (Furgale et al. 2013) are supported.
+[23] investigated online camera intrinsic calibration (only focal length and principal points) within a VINS framework.

+In contrast to the above works only focusing on camera calibration, our proposed method fuses the measurements of an IMU and a monocular camera, and provides online calibration of all the camera parameters including camera intrinsics and RS readout time, Both radial-tangential (radtan) and equivalent-distant (equidist) distortion [38] are supported.